tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 date: 2018-03-25 13:02:23
 ---

-# Transfer learning - Train a classifier from webcam data
+# Transfer learning - Train a neural network to predict from webcam data

 Before we begin, we highly recommend playing with the demo.
 [Try it here!](https://storage.googleapis.com/tfjs-examples/webcam-transfer-learning/dist/index.html)